Updated: December 22, 2025 • By Santorini Dave

 Hotel Phone: +34 933 203950

-Luxury boutique hotel set in a restored 18th century palace in the heart of Barcelona’s historic Gothic Quarter featuring exquisite family rooms (sleeps family of 4) with parquet floors, exposed stone walls, high vaulted ceilings with wooden beams, lovely porcelain decorated headboards, sofa beds, mini-bars, bathtubs/showers, fully-equipped kitchens (cooking hobs & fridges) and balconies with Plaza/street views.
-Also has exclusive suites (up to 4 people) that add 2 private terraces with jacuzzis, sitting/dining areas, sofa beds, and city skyline views.
-Has a restaurant, Barcelona’s first Peruvian bar, sauna, and terrace with an outdoor swimming pool and solarium.
+Luxury boutique hotel set in a restored 18th-century palace in the heart of Barcelona’s historic Gothic Quarter featuring exquisite family rooms (sleeps family of 4) with parquet floors, exposed stone walls, high vaulted ceilings with wooden beams, lovely porcelain decorated headboards, sofa beds, mini-bars, bathtubs/showers, fully-equipped kitchens (cooking hobs & fridges) and balconies with Plaza/street views.
+Also has exclusive suites (for up to 4 people) with 2 private terraces featuring jacuzzis, sitting/dining areas, sofa beds, and city skyline views.
+Includes a rooftop pool and Kokka, a great Peruvian restaurant.
 Key attractions, restaurants, antique & crafts shops are within easy walking distance.

 Hotel Phone: +34 93 6039000